 Prepare the Starter

-- In a small bowl put either the initial yogurt starter, or a few table spoons of a live cultured, unflavored yogurt.
+- In a small bowl put either the initial starter, or a few table spoons of a live cultured, unflavored yogurt.
 Blend in a little bit of the warm milk.
 Make sure it is smooth.

 - Then transfer it back to the pot with the main milk.
-Stir well and pour into either the individual yogurt jars or large culturing bowl.
+Stir well and pour into either the individual jars or large culturing bowl.

-- Now it's time to decide which method of incubation, or maintaining a low stead warmth you will use to let the yogurt cultures do their magic.
+- Now it's time to decide which method of incubation, or maintaining a low stead warmth you will use to let the cultures do their magic.

-Pour into Containers and Choose Culturing Method
+Pour Into Containers and Choose Culturing Method

-- The 'Proof' setting on a conventional oven, or 100 degrees F. Perfect for low temperature baking large trays of individual size yogurt serving jars.
+- The 'Proof' setting on a conventional oven, or 100 degrees F. Perfect for low temperature baking large trays of individual size serving jars.

 - Electric Yogurt maker, which is a self contained plug in appliance that makes six to eight 6 oz jars and then turns off.